 Stay on top of this food source and use it to your advantage.
-Dudley Phelps, self proclaimed “tree-nerd” from Mossy Oak’s Nativ Nurseries, suggests to plant “mast plots” similar to planting food plots.
+Dudley Phelps, self proclaimed “tree-nerd” from Mossy Oak’s Nativ Nurseries suggests to plant “mast plots” similar to planting food plots.
 Choose different varieties of oaks with different drop times and production patterns to produce a “tree plot” that will provide a palatable food source for as long as possible.
 Soft mast like apples, pears, berries, etc. can also be included.
-Plant or release the trees, fertilize them and take advantage of these food sources.
+Plant or release, fertilize and take advantage of these natural food sources.

 A huge factor that affects whitetail movement, possibly more than any other reason, is pressure…mainly us…humans.
 When cooler temperatures arrive, the bugs die off and “weekend warriors” head to the field.
 Let alone other hunters; now hikers, horseback riders, berry pickers – heck, everybody thinks it’s more pleasant to be outside.
 This can be a main reason for the radical decrease in deer sightings in many areas.

-Hunting un-pressured, private ground is preferred, but even on your own private land, even if you are the only sole to step foot onto it, the pressure that YOU ALONE put on the area can ruin your hunting.
+Hunting un-pressured, private ground is preferred, but even on your own private land, even if you are the only sole to step foot onto it, the pressure that YOU ALONE put on the area can make a huge difference.
 If you wish to “house” mature bucks on your land you MUST give them a spot where they are left alone.
 Sanctuaries are very important.
-Hunt only when the conditions are in your favor and don’t stress your herd!
+Don’t stress your herd!

-Predict food changes.
 Along with the acorns mentioned above, other food sources will also change just before the rut.
 During early season, protein is a very important component of their diet.
 Once colder temperatures arrive you’ll see a switch over to foods containing higher levels of carbohydrates.
 Brassicas, cereal grains or corn will replace soybeans, clovers and various other annual legumes.
-Trophy Oats, Deer Radish and Last Bite are exceptional blends at this time.
+Deer Radish and Last Bite are exceptional blends at this time.
 Don’t be reactive, be proactive and prepared for the switch.

 Aside from the common sense changes we have already touched on, some choose to try and “make something happen” during the lull.
 The use of scent, calling and rattling, or decoys can be an effective and exciting way to fill a tag.

-During October you can begin using breeding scenarios or competition set-ups.
+In October, you can begin using breeding scenarios or competition set-ups with calling, rattling and decoys.
 After all, the “reason for the season” to a whitetail is all about “perpetuation of the species.”
 Using scent to lure in mature bucks can work perfectly during this time.
-A little Special Golden Estrus to make it seem as if the first doe in the area has come into heat, or some Golden Buck to portray a rival buck moving into his turf can be killer at this time…literally.
-Presenting the smells, sounds and sights one would naturally experience during this period can change your “autumn lull” into a “fall eruption.”
+A little Special Golden Estrus - making it seem as if the first doe in the area has come into heat or some Golden Buck to make it seem as if a rival buck has moved into his turf can be killer…literally.
+Presenting the smells, sounds and sights one would naturally see during this period can change your “autumn lull” into an “fall eruption.”